MickeyKrekels/Tetris_Reinforcement-Learning/README.md

 # Tetris_Reinforcement-Learning
 The goal of this project is to learn an agent to play the game Tetris.
 The code language that is going to be used is Python.

-To use the game with player controls execute the following line
+To use the game with player controls execute the following line:
 ```
 python ./game/tetris.py
 ```

-To train the agent execute the following line
+To train the agent execute:
 ```
 python ./RL-agent/main.py
 ```